-Be aware that winemakers have to proactively apply for a vegan certification, and they have to pay for the review process.
-So the fact that a winery doesn’t have a certificate doesn’t necessarily mean that their wines are not vegan.
-However, if you want to be sure you should look out for certified wines.
+Be aware that winemakers have to apply for a vegan certification proactively, and they have to pay for the review process.
+So the fact that a winery does not have a certificate does not necessarily mean that its wines are not vegan.
+However, if you want to be sure, you should look out for certified wines.

 The BeVeg Certification

-Vintners (and producers of other food items) from all over the world can apply for a BeVeg certification, but it’s primarily used by vintners in the United States.
+Vintners (and producers of other food items) from all over the world can apply for a BeVeg certification, but vintners in the United States primarily use it.